chinapedia/wikipedia.abstract.en/Page/Adenosine_triphosphate.md

     [RO-P(O)₂-O-P(O)₂-O-PO₃]^(4−) + → [RO-P(O)₂-O-PO₃]^(3−) + [PO₄]^(3−) + 2 H⁺
     [RO-P(O)₂-O-P(O)₂-O-PO₃]^(4−) + → [RO-PO₃]^(2−) + [O₃P-O-PO₃]^(4−) + 2 H⁺

-MgATP2-small.gif-ATP chelate with a charge of −2.
+-ATP chelate with a charge of −2.
 The anion was optimized at the UB3LYP/6-311++G(d,p) theoretical level and the atomic connectivity modified by the human optimizer to reflect the probable electronic structure.]]

 Production from AMP and ADP